 When you book a retreat, we send you explicit instructions on where to fly in, suggestions about where to stay, and great places to eat.

-Write them down and request a telephone consult or email them to Ted at firstname.lastname@example.org.
-Ted can also help you to arrange a telephone consult with Daniel or Nancy our Clinical Intake Clinicians, or one of our couples therapists.
-We want to speak to all Intensive Couples Retreat clients at some point before their intensive, so this would be a good time to get answers to your pressing questions, or just talk to us one-to-one.
+Write them down and request a telephone consult or email us at [email protected] Our admin can also help you to arrange a telephone consult with our Intake Coordinator, or one of our couples therapists.
+We want to speak to all intensive couples retreat clients at some point before their intensive, so this would be a good time to get answers to your pressing questions, or just talk to us one-to-one.

 Have general questions or to understand how this works, and prefer to call?
-Call our office and speak to our Intake Coordinators (Daniel (Wed-Sun or Nicole Mon-Tues) at 844-9-COUPLE (844-926-8753) Extension 2.
+Schedule a time to speak to our Intake Coordinator or the clinician of your choice at 844-9-COUPLE (844-926-8753) Extension 2.